vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 What is to be understood here seems to be that each subtle element is present in the corresponding gross element but also that a gross element

 may be present in another one becoming subtle with regard to it.
 16 The so-called *bījas* of space \( *vyomabīja* \) denoting the fi ve elements are the fi ve letters *HA* present in the three sections of the *śrīvidyā* .
-The element added to these fi ve *HA* is, according to Amṛtānanda, the sixth *HA* of the *vidyā* , that is, the *HA* of the third *kū ṭ a* , placed between the *KA* and the *LA* of the *kāmarājakū ṭ a* .
+The element added to these fi ve *HA* is, according to Amṛtānanda, the sixth *HA* of the *vidyā* , that is, the *HA* of the third *kūṭa* , placed between the *KA* and the *LA* of the *kāmarājakūṭa* .
 This *HA* is, for some reason, considered to be “made of *dhvani* ,” that is, embodying a subtle form of sound, which would explain why it is the cause of the fi ve other ones.

 The YH continues by expounding the links that exist between the *guṇas* , the gross elements \( *bhūta* \), and the letters deemed to “express” them: